txjmp/mog/README.md

 # Mog : MongoDB + Go, Simplified

-A Set Of Convenience Tools That Use Offical Go Driver From MongoDB
+A set Of convenience tools that work with the offical Go driver From MongoDB.
+Intermix mog code with code directly using Mongo driver.

 **Inspired By MGO Driver**